According to sources on Wednesday, Samsung’s factory in Suzhou, China, has been temporarily shut down after a Covid-19 infection was reported.

 The patient is said to have been infected with the virus by a family member who also works at the high-tech Suzhou Industrial Park in Jiangsu province.

-China has maintained a “zero tolerance” policy toward the Covid-19 pandemic and used stringent lockdowns and testing to root out infections, reports Yonhap news agency.
+According to Yonhap news agency, China has maintained a “zero tolerance” policy toward the Covid-19 pandemic and used stringent lockdowns and testing to root out infections.

-The Chinese health authorities have been conducting mass testing for about 4,000 Samsung workers, who have been banned from leaving the factory premises since Tuesday, according to the sources.
+According to the sources, the Chinese health authorities have been conducting mass testing for about 4,000 Samsung workers, who have been banned from leaving the factory premises since Tuesday.